openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 #### Epic Test of Deception (CR 25)

 The chronomancer Rapture has Sarge and his crew tied up as he prepares to unleash his dreaded Time Cannon upon the unsuspecting moon colony below.
 To power this attack, Rapture loads the Void Crystal, which he has recently stolen back from the heroes.
-In a final attempt to buy some time, Sarge lies through the skin of his teeth: “Too bad for you, Rapture, ‘cause we switched out the crystal back on Alpha Prime.
-I can't wait to see what happens to your precious Time Cannon when you try to fire it with that ringer locked and loaded.
-With any luck, it will blow this whole ship to space dust.”

-**Success with a twist:** Rapture is convinced enough to power down the cannon before it can finish charging, thus buying the heroes a little more time.
-In a fit of rage,
+In a final attempt to